 if yellowstone isn't your jam, lots of different national parks have one! there's one for yosemite, grand canyon (not free), and rocky mountain national park too (also not free). probably even more that i dont know about! aside from them just being morbidly fascinating, reading them is also great prep for going to a national park and learning what *not* to do.

-my boyfriend and i were on a 6-day road trip recently and we were listening to this book on a recommendation:
+my husband and i were on a 6-day road trip recently and we were listening to this book on a recommendation:

 RAVEN ROCK: The Story of the U.S. Government’s Secret Plan to Save Itself–While the Rest of Us Die